Does Your Past Hold the Key to Your Future?None By Homaira Kabir

 Befriend Your Personality

 Do you know how you function best?
 Our personality is our nature, the person we are when no one else is watching and when we have no fears of being judged.
-Are you introverted or extroverted? (can link to my shy and introverted article).
+Are you introverted or extroverted?
 Do you make sense of events through reflection or action?
 Where do your sources of energy come from?

 When we look at our past with curiosity and interest, we see patterns that we didn't know existed.
 Studies show that the most successful people are those who set goals that capitalize on their strengths.
 Otherwise, the dreams that begin in our minds sadly stay there.